dthorburn/Structural_Variant_Consensus/README.md

 I've developed the pipeline using [Nextflow](https://www.nextflow.io/) version 20.10.0 (the most recent version on Imperial College London's HPC; date: 26/04/22).
 To map reads to the repeat-masked reference genome, please see a [previous nextflow workflow](https://github.com/dthorburn/Genomic_Read_Processing).

+Please note, the extractSplitReads_BwaMem script from the [arq5x/lumpy-sv](https://github.com/arq5x/lumpy-sv) repository.
+I've only changed the name for consistency with my pipeline.

 ## Pipeline framework
 **BP**: Split and discordant reads are extracted from indexed bam files.